Coding Guidelines

 $query->innerJoin('{{%bar}} bar', '[[bar.fooId]] = [[foo.id]]');

-# Getters & Setters
+#Getters & Setters

-tag in the class’s docblock, so IDEs like PhpStorm can be aware of the magic properties.
+Getter and setter methods should have a corresponding @property tag in the class’s docblock, so IDEs like PhpStorm can be aware of the magic properties.

 /**